Quantifying Local Specialization in Deep Neural Networks: Discussion

 \section{Discussion}

-\textbf{Contributions:} In this work, we introduce several methods for partitioning networks into clusters of neurons and analyze the resulting partitions for modularity.
-Key to this is analyzing proxies: \emph{importance} as a means of understanding what parts of a network are crucial for performance, and \emph{coherence} as a measure for how specialized these parts are.
+\textbf{Contributions:} In this work, we introduce several methods for partitioning networks into clusters of neurons and analyzing the resulting partitions for local specialization.
+Key to this is measuring proxies: \emph{importance} as a means of understanding what parts of a network are crucial for performance, and \emph{coherence} as a measure for how much the neurons in a part work together.
 We rigorously evaluate these proxies using statistical methods, finding that even the weights-only clustering methods are able to reveal clusters with a significant degree of importance and coherence compared to random ones.
-In each network, we found evidence that our partitioning methods were able to identify modular subsets of neurons via measuring accuracy drops under lesions (importance) and feature visualization scores (coherence).
-To the best of our knowledge, ours is the first method which is able to quantitatively assess modularity exhibited by neural networks in a way that does not require a human in the loop.
+In each network, we found evidence that our partitioning methods were able to identify specialized subsets of neurons via measuring accuracy drops under lesions (importance) and feature visualization scores (coherence).
+To the best of our knowledge, ours is the first method which is able to quantitatively assess the local specialization of neural networks in a way that does not require a human in the loop.

-\textbf{Relation to other research:} Having effective tools for interpreting networks has been a key goal, especially when this aids in the diagnosis of failure modes (e.g., \citet{carter2019activation, mu2020compositional, casper2021one}).
+\textbf{Relation to other research:} Having effective tools for interpreting networks is important for understanding AI systems, in particular by helping to diagnose failure modes (e.g., \citet{carter2019activation, mu2020compositional, casper2021one}).
 Our work relates to this goal, though indirectly.
 The tests we perform are based on data from lesions and feature visualizations, both of which are interpretability tools.
-But rather than directly using these data to interpret subclusters, our focus is one step higher: on automatedly testing whether these subclusters are worth analyzing at all, and finding ways to screen for ones that should be the subject of deeper investigation.
-By showing that the partitioning methods we use identify subclusters that exhibit modularity, these results suggest that clustering neurons offers a useful level of abstraction through which to study networks.
+But rather than directly using these data to interpret subclusters, our focus is one step higher: on automatedly testing whether these subclusters are worth analyzing at all and finding ways to screen for subclusters that should be the subject of deeper investigation.
+By showing that the partitioning methods we use generate partitionings that align with local specialization, these results suggest that clustering neurons offers a useful level of abstraction through which to study networks.